Rok with students at ABC Children Aid School in Bobo-Dioulasso, Burkina Faso

 From plastic to fashion

-A group of young women knit or crochet bags like wool in attractive products according to designs, that look really good.
-If I hadn’t seen the production process first, I couldn’t have guessed that the final products are actually made of plastic bags.
+If I hadn’t seen the production process with my own eyes, I would never have guessed that the beautiful final products were actually made from old plastic bags.

-Besides giving them a serious job, they can now be more independent, providing their kids school utensils, clothes or pay electricity bills and buy food.
+Besides giving them a serious job, they can be more independent, providing their kids school utensils, clothes or pay electricity bills and buy food.

 Pure Africa at its best!